MahBadran93/ROS_Project/README.md

     Execute this command : <br>
     - ``` rosrun map_server map_saver -f <file_name> ```
  After executing it will generate two files: <br><br>
-       - **file_name.pgm:** PGM stands for Prtable Gray Map where it contains the Occupancy Grid Map(OGM) data.
+       - **testmapbarcelonaFinal.pgm:** PGM stands for Prtable Gray Map where it contains the Occupancy Grid Map(OGM) data.
 If we download the file and open it, it will look like this:
       <p align="center">
       <p align = "center">
          <img  src = "resources/testmapbarcelonaFinal.png" width=400> <br>